UFOKN/Knowledge-Graph/notebooks/README.md

-# Place holder
+# Notebooks

-A quick place holder for some files that will be coming.
+## About

+A section for notebooks related to KG and related other activities.